 Who is this coaching opportunity a good fit for?

-You’re a white-identified person who…
+You’re a white-identified woman who…

 …is floored by the violence you’re seeing in the news against black and brown people, and don’t know how to address it